Jbleezy/BO1-Reimagined/README.md

 * Last perk is buyable while it is spawning

 ### Der Riese
-* Removed intro text
-* Fixed mystery box use trigger in Trench Gun room
+* Fixed Mystery Box use trigger in Trench Gun room
 * Players will no longer get stuck on curbs
 * Easter egg song now plays the whole song
-* Pack-a-Punch door is now all the way up from the start of the match
+* Removed intro text

+#### Sidequest
+* Reward: spawns a random powerup at the teleporter powerup spawn location

 ### Kino Der Toten
 * Players no longer get teleported to special rooms unless both radios on the map have been activated